 If you are 18+ and your needs cannot be met by provision of equipment or rehabilitation training you may wish to have a needs and wellbeing assessment with either a social worker or community care worker.
 If you have a dual sensory loss that impacts on your daily living including tasks at home, getting out and about and communication, a specialist assessment of your needs may be required.

 Visit your GP or optician if you're having problems with your sight.
 They can refer you to a consultant ophthalmologist (eye specialist) who can assess whether you qualify to register as sight-impaired (partially sighted) or severely sight-impaired (blind).

 If you qualify, the ophthalmologist will complete a certificate of vision impairment.
 They will send it to Coventry City Council, who will contact you to find out what help and advice you need.

 If you register with your local authority as blind or partially sighted, you may be entitled to travel concessions, such as a Disabled Person's Railcard.
 If you're registered as blind, you may also be entitled to other concessions, such as a Blue Badge parking permit and a discount on your TV licence.

-For further information or to refer yourself or someone you know, contact Adult Social Care Direct and ask to speak to the Duty Rehabilitation Worker.
+For further information please see our team leaflet and to refer yourself or someone you know please contact Adult Social Care Direct.